Guide to the Collection

 A. Thomas Fayerweather (b.
 1661) diary transcript, 1718-1731

-A typescript of a diary recording two voyages (April 18 - May 24 and July 30 -August 21, 1720) from Boston to the Muscongus and St. George Rivers in Maine.
-Thomas Fayerweather participated in negotiations with Sagamore Indians concerning land deeded to the Lincolnshire Company by Madockawando Sagamore.
-Various notes included in the typescript include dates of Fayerweather's marriage, and the births and deaths of his children.
+A typescript of a diary recording two voyages (18 Apr.-24 May and 30 July-21 Aug.
+1720) from Boston to the Muscongus and St. George Rivers in Maine.
+Thomas Fayerweather participated in negotiations with the Wabanaki concerning land deeded to the Lincolnshire Company by Chief Madockawando.
+Various notes in the typescript include dates of Fayerweather's marriage and the births and deaths of his children.

 The original diary is in the collection of the Bangor Public Library.